 Tours of the vaults can be booked between Easter and October.
-See our events pages.
+See our events pages for information.

 To ensure the structure beneath the Leigh Woods tower was strong enough to support its weight and transfer the load of the bridge into the rock face, Brunel planned a cost effective network of vaulted chambers.